wagrav/crux/README.md

 ## Usage

-There are 3 pipelines supplied that you can use regardless of whether you created your own cluster or used an existing one:
+There are 2 pipelines supplied in CRUX that you can use for admin activities:

-* run.jmeter.kubernetes.yaml - runs tests
 * stop.jmeter.kubernetes.yaml - stops tests gracefully
 * attach.to.existing.kubernetes.yaml - redeploys the solution on kubernetes

+Edit these pipelines providing k8 connection prior to use.

+A sample repo to hold your tests can be found in here: https://github.com/ObjectivityLtd/jmeter_simple_test.
+Fork it, edit

+* run.jmeter.kubernetes.yaml - runs actual tests with selected version of CRUX.

+and you are good to go.

 Happy testing! :)